|1. Carib Sea||2. Seachem||3. Fluval|

 This is where substrate comes in, making it important for you to understand the ins and outs of the best substrate for planted tank available in the market.

-A substrate in the aquarium is an important equipment both for plant growth and bacteria production.
+A substrate in the aquarium is important equipment both for plant growth and bacteria production.
 The choice of your substrate in the aqua space will determine the health of your plant life, and if you are a hobbyist, this is a crucial reason for you to look into the best substrate for planted tank.

 While natural aquatic plants are provided with sand, soil, and gravel protecting them against shoreline runoff or rain, aquarium plants grow in an enclosed aqua space.
 The only source of nutrients they have is the substrate.